Former So. Portland school psychologist censured for harassment

 According to the agreement, Davidson denied knowingly behaving in an offensive manner, but “Dr. Davidson did acknowledge that cultural norms about boundary-crossing have evolved a lot over the last 30 years and that he can see that his understanding of these shifting boundaries might have, at times, lagged behind the curve.”

-According to the website for Psychology Today magazine, Davidson is listed as being based in Readfield, with an office in Brunswick.
+According to the website for Psychology Today magazine, Davidson is based in Readfield with an office in Brunswick.

 When asked for comment, Davidson responded with the following statement: “I stand by the consent agreement and will follow through with all the commitments I made therein.
 I apologize without qualification to any colleague in the South Portland school system that I might have offended when I worked there.”